 Old Chinese manuscripts from the seventh to the eleventh centuries include one that stresses the poverty and obscurity of the first disciples and the women messengers of the empty tomb.
 During the Mongol Empire, a key role was played by women of the families of the khans in keeping up Christian practices.

 From Korea comes evidence of ancient ministry of women.
-There remains two carved figures of women.
+There remain two carved figures of women.
 One has a flagon and the other is crowned, giving a cup to a worshipper.
 These are believed to be Christian.

 All these women of the Church of the East, that perhaps was stronger than the Church of the West, had a ministry to perform.